werowe/jina-doc-sample/sample.md

 ```

-This constructor acts as an single `indexer`.
+This constructor acts as a single `indexer`.

 Some items to note: